Isostasy with Love: I Elastic equilibrium: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Antony Trinh for his insights, in particular about degree-one compensation and the constant shape constraint in minimum stress isostasy.
-I thank Isamu Matsuyama for reading closely the whole manuscript.
+I thank Isamu Matsuyama and David Al-Attar for taking the time to read and comment the manuscript.
+All data used in the paper are publicly available.
+Mathematica and Fortran codes are available on https://zenodo.org (see \citet{beuthe2020a} in the reference list).
 This work is financially supported by the Belgian PRODEX program managed by the European Space Agency in collaboration with the Belgian Federal Science Policy Office.

 \FloatBarrier

 \begin{appendices}